-After reflecting on how they effectively dealt with past experiences, readers answer ten open-ended questions designed to reveal character strengths.
+After reflecting on how they effectively dealt with past experiences, readers answer 10 open-ended questions designed to reveal character strengths.

-Prominent researchers have noted that “character strengths are the bedrock of the human condition and that strength-congruent activity represents an important route to the psychological good life” (Peterson & Seligman, 2004, p.
-4).
+Peterson and Seligman (2004, p.
+4) noted that “character strengths are the bedrock of the human condition and that strength-congruent activity represents an important route to the psychological good life.”

 This exercise provides an easy way for individuals to identify and nurture these powerful qualities.